How Submissions Work

 After the Request Expires

-What Happens at 24 Hours
+What Happens at Expiration

 - Request closes — No new submissions can be sent